The future is headed your way — and nobody is in the driving seat

 A Cheaper, Safer Ride

-A study by the Boston Consulting Group earlier this year estimated it will ultimately cost half as much per mile to use ride-sharing compared to owning a vehicle.
-A Navigant Research report went further, estimating that more than one-quarter of the miles Americans spend in automobiles by 2030 will be in models that are electrified, driverless, and operated by ride-sharing services.
+A study by the Boston Consulting Group earlier this year said it will likely cost half as much per mile to use ride-sharing compared to owning a vehicle, estimating that more than one-quarter of the miles Americans spend in automobiles by 2030 will be in models that are electrified, driverless, and operated by ride-sharing services.
 A more controversial report by reThinkX put that at closer to 90 percent.

 With driverless technology coming to production, that is leading towards a point where “we humans become riders, instead of drivers,” said Doug Davis, an Intel vice president and co-author of another new study looking at the so-called passenger economy.
 “At the end of the day, this presents a huge opportunity.”